-Before leaving your dog home alone all day, get them nice and tired by taking them for a long walk or run (maybe even a canicross adventure).
+Before leaving your dog home alone all day, get your pooch nice and tired by taking him for a long walk or run (you may even want to take him on a canicross adventure).

 Remember, a tired dog is a happy dog.
 You know that happy feeling you get from endorphins after exercise?
-Your dog gets that too!
+Your dog probably enjoys the same feeling too!

 2. Hire a Dog Walker